Content Creators

 A good experience will have great 3D art to go with it.
 If you’re keen on creating those 3D models yourself, you’re encouraged to, see the 3D Modeling section of our docs for more info.
 But if you prefer to focus on the coding or game design side of things, you don’t need to create your own assets!

-Here are a few tips to get great 3D models that you can use in a Decentraland scene:
+Here are a few sources to get great 3D models that you can use in a Decentraland scene:

-📔 Note: Models must be in the supported .gltf or .glb formats, and must have a number of triangles, textures and materials that adhere to the scene limitations .
-If getting models from a third party site, pay attention to the licence restrictions that the content you download has.
+πŸ“” Note: Models must be in the supported .gltf or .glb formats, and must have a number of triangles, textures and materials that adhere to the scene limitations .
+If getting models from a third party site, pay attention to the license restrictions that the content you download has.

 Publish your scene #

-If you own LAND, or have permissions given by someone that does, you can upload your scene to Decentraland.
+If you own LAND, a Decentraland NAME, or an ETH ENS name, or have permissions given by someone that does, you can upload your scene to Decentraland.
 See publishing .

 Other useful information #